glowfi/sYT/README.md

 # sYT

-> search and watch YouTube videos from terminal without youtube API.
+> search and watch YouTube videos from terminal without youtube API or just use as youtube downloader.

 ## Description